-At project kick-off (TO), the applicant will receive the detailed technical specifications (environment, range of measurements, required accuracy, architectural constraint, data format and protocol for exchange).
-Then the applicant will provide progress status through the regular meetings and will provide the system description according to the schedule described in section 3.
+At project kick-off (T0), the applicant will receive the detailed technical specifications (environment, range of measurements, required accuracy, architectural constraint, data format and protocol for exchange).
+Then the applicant will provide progress status through the regular meetings and will provide the system description according to the schedule described in section Error!
+Reference source not found.